DanTheMan827/ntag215-puck.js/README.md

 **Parameters:**
 - `slot` (optional): The slot number.
 If the slot is out of range, the current slot is used.
+- `count` (optional): The number of slots to read.
+This requires that the slot also be specified.

 **Returns:**
 - If the slot is not specified, returns one byte indicating the command, the current slot number, and the total number of slots.
 - If the slot is specified, returns one byte indicating the command, the slot number used, and then 80 bytes of data.
+This will be repeated for the number of slots requested, or through the last slot available if the number requested is more than available.

 ---